getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 2. Google SSO: add Google Apps based domains to allow login from.
 Any user with a Google account from these domain(s) will be able to login.
 If they don't have an account yet, an account will be automatically created.
 3. Enable/disable SAML support.

+{% callout warning %}
+Please note that SAML authentication is no longer available for Hosted Redash customers.
+Existing configurations are not affected.
+{% endcallout %}

 Once you enable SAML, additional settings will appear:

 ![](/assets/images/docs/gitbook/saml-details.png)